sindresorhus/cli-spinners/readme.md

 [See the spinners.](spinners.json)

-`cliSpinners.random` will return a random spinner each time it's called.
+The `random` spinner will return a random spinner each time it's called.

 ## Related